Forex Trading Signals

 Set Your Levels

-Enter at the Entry price, set Stop Loss for risk management, and use TP1/TP2 for profit targets.
+Enter at Entry price, set SL beyond key levels (Pivot/S1/R1), and use TP1/TP2 as profit targets.
+Always use stop loss.

 Understanding Signal Levels